 San Diego College of Continuing Education

-The health unit coordinator program at San Diego College of Continuing Education consists of 275 hours and educates individuals on overseeing non-clinical tasks within patient care settings and departments.
+The health unit coordinator program at San Diego College of Continuing Education comprises 275 hours and prepares individuals to oversee non-clinical tasks in patient care settings and departments.
 It covers various topics, including ethical considerations, patient medical records management, medical transcription, and order processing.
 Additionally, the program offers guidance on understanding and articulating fundamental medical terms and industry-specific vocabulary essential in healthcare operations.

 Online or Hybrid Health Unit Coordinator Degree Program

-For students looking for a more advanced degree, the online bachelor’s of science in health services coordinator at Western Governors University can be an excellent choice.
+For students looking for a more advanced degree, the online bachelor’s of science in health and human services at Western Governors University can be an excellent choice.
 Graduates of this program are well suited to entry-level work and more senior roles as health unit coordinators.

 In addition to being an outstanding academic program, other factors that set this program apart include affordability, generous scholarships, and a strong track record for graduate employment.

-Western Governors University charges tuition per six-month period versus per credit or semester.
-This means motivated students can complete their coursework quickly and save a significant amount of tuition expenses.
+Western Governors University charges tuition on a per-six-month basis rather than per credit or semester.
+This means motivated students can complete their coursework quickly and save a significant amount on tuition.
 Since this program is offered entirely online, students can complete their coursework at their own pace, be it quick or slow.

 Cincinnati State Technical and Community College